 git commit --amendin case you forgot to include something in your commit.

-For example you pushed your change and now format check is failing, then instead of creating a separate commit fixing this commit, run
+For example you pushed your change and now the format check is failing, then instead of creating a separate commit fixing this commit, run

 cargo fmtlocally, run